kamilazdybal/kamilazdybal.github.io/index.md

 **pykitPIV** is a Python library that provides flexible and reproducible virtual environments for training ML algorithms in optical velocimetry.
-The synthetic datasets and environments generated by **pykitPIV** mimic those obtained from particle image velocimetry (PIV) or background-oriented Schlieren (BOS) experimental techniques.
-The library seamlessly integrates with various ML models, such as convolutional neural networks, variational methods, active learning, and reinforcement learning.
-It allows human users or the ML agents to flexibly configure parameters that typically emerge in experimental settings, such as seeding density, laser-sheet characteristics, camera exposure, particle loss, and experimental noise.
-In addition, **pykitPIV** enables an atlas of challenging synthetic velocity fields derived from analytic formulations (both compressible and incompressible), where particle drift and diffusion effects in stationary isotropic turbulence can be incorporated through a simplified Langevin model.
+The synthetic datasets and environments generated by pykitPIV mimic those obtained from particle image velocimetry (PIV) or background-oriented Schlieren (BOS) experimental techniques.
+We enable an atlas of challenging synthetic velocity fields derived from analytic formulations (both compressible and incompressible), where particle drift and diffusion effects in stationary isotropic turbulence can be incorporated through **a simplified Langevin model**.
-Furthermore, **pykitPIV** enables ML agents to interact with virtual experiments, assimilate real experimental data, and train on a variety of tasks using diverse sensory cues and rewards.
+The library integrates with various machine learning (ML) models, specifically **convolutional neural networks** and **reinforcement learning**.
+It allows human users or the ML agents to configure parameters that typically emerge in experimental settings, such as seeding density, laser-sheet characteristics, camera exposure, particle loss, and experimental noise. pykitPIV enables ML agents to interact with virtual experiments, assimilate real experimental data, and train on a variety of tasks using diverse sensory cues and rewards.
-Ultimately, our library aims to accelerate real-time experimental inference, facilitate autonomous experimentation, and enable building robust models from experimental data, thereby supporting current trends in velocimetry.
+Our library aims to accelerate real-time experimental inference, facilitate autonomous experimentation, and enable building robust models from experimental data, thereby supporting current trends in optical velocimetry.

 <sup>K. Zdybał, C. Mucignat, I. Lunati. *pykitPIV: A framework for flexible and reproducible virtual training of machine learning models in optical velocimetry*, SoftwareX (2025)</sup>